Reaper-Dhan/Cognizance2020/README.md

  Python's design philosophy emphasizes code readability with its notable use of significant whitespace.
 Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.

  It was created and released by Guido Van Rossum.
+And he's here 👇

 ![Guido Van Rossum](https://www.tutorjoes.in/img/python.png)

-*To know more about python.. try this website...*
+*To know more about python..
+Try this website...*
 [Python](https://en.wikipedia.org/wiki/Python_(programming_language))

 *To download this programming language, use this link...*